mindeleven/nft-marketplace-web-development-course/README.md

 # nft-marketplace-starter-kit

+Work along project

 Please run npm install on the terminal to download the appropriate packages already defined to the package.json file.
 Make sure you are in the source file.

 **Please ensure you have downloaded the following additionally **